degustujacaistota/en/docs/_posts/2020-05-28-Wierzynek.md

 #### *Zucchinni flower/vegetable ratatouille/goat cheese/zuchinni/kale/beetroot/vegan demi-glace*

-After the menu from Fine Dining Week we decided to check other items from the main menu in Wierzynek.
+After the menu from Fine Dining Week we decided to check other dishes from the main menu in Wierzynek.
  Zucchini flower on the menu is so rare that we could not refuse it.
 However, it was a flat and heavy dish. _2&nbsp;[eggplants]._
 <center><div style="width:65%">
 <img src="{{site.img_url}}/assets/img/posts/wie_flowers.jpg" alt="Zucchini flowers in dough, next to a clear puree,